avian2/unidecode/README.rst

 Requirements
 ------------

 Nothing except Python itself.
-Current release of Unidecode supports Python 2.7 and 3.4 or later.
+Unidecode supports Python 3.5 or later.

-**Support for versions earlier than 3.5 will be dropped in the next release.**

 You need a Python build with "wide" Unicode characters (also called "UCS-4 build") in order for Unidecode to work correctly with characters outside of